Maggie Brown: Education

 Maggie Brown was raised in Independence, Missouri, and graduated from Southwest Missouri State University.
-After moving to New York City, she worked in theater as a performer with Time & Space, Ltd. theatre company, and as Director of Children's Theatre at the Manhattan Theatre Club.
+After moving to New York City, she worked in theater as a performer with Time & Space, Ltd. theater company, and as Director of Children's Theatre at the Manhattan Theatre Club.
 As an acting teacher, she taught at the New York Association for the Blind, where she directed several Lighthouse Players productions, including The Little Foxes.

 Work

 On television, she performed guest roles on series including Barney Miller, Dallas, Highway to Heaven and Little House on the Prairie, and appeared in more than 250 television commercials.

 Her first script, Sophisticated Nuts and Dried Fruit (1982), was produced in Los Angeles as three one-act plays, and staged in 2001 at Eastern Connecticut State University.
-Kenn Salmon and herself are co-authors of plays: Pat the Cat's Last Fling (1990) and Country Songbird with Wife.
+She and Kenn Salmon are co-authors of the plays Pat the Cat's Last Fling (1990) and Country Songbird with Wife.